Worker's classification: Employee vs Contractor

 But with time, when business grows you have to add people to your team for your continued operations.
 For small businesses, it is not practical to have all departments in-house.
 When a business grows you need accounting, admin and marketing, sales, and all such personnel that your business demands.

 Large business has the leisure to have all the departments in-house because of the availability of resources.
 But small businesses have access to very few resources be it time or money.
+So, it has a mix of independent contractor vs employee in their workforce.

-Classification of workforce employee vs contractors
+Classification of workforce Independent Contractor vs employee

 Worker's classification is designing a strategy to assign tasks to the workforce and what are their responsibilities and right towards you.
 This process primarily decides what category of staff member the worker fits into.
 This will decide how you’ll supervise them and what the tax treatment is for each category.

-Categories of Workers:
+Categories of Workers

 W-2 Employees

-Employers are responsible to file W-2s, the wage, the wage, and tax statements.
+Employers are responsible to file W-2s, the wage, wage, and tax statements.
 These are regular staff members with the potential to work for your company in the long term.

 Employers are responsible to withhold their income tax in advance.
 Then they will use the W-2 to report the income they receive and all of the payments you’ve made to them.